 \subsubsection{Reward settings}

+Reward functions design concerns with convergence speed and asymptotic performance of RL algorithms.
+There are two points to note when defining reward functions.
+First, the complexity of the reward function and the convergence speed should be balanced.
+The more detailed the definition of the reward function, the faster the algorithm will learn, but defining such a reward function will require a lot of human design, especially in high-dimensional state space and action space.
+Second, positive and negative rewards have different functionality.
+Positive rewards drive the system to avoid terminals to maximize accumulating rewards unless the terminal yields a large positive reward, while negative rewards incentive the agent to reach a terminal state as quickly as possible to avoid accumulating penalties.

-Reward function is designed under consideration of safety, efficiency and task completion.
-First of all, the task is designed in episodic manner, in which two types of termination are given, collision or all VEHs passing intersection.
-To avoid collision, a large negative reward is given if it happens.
-To enhance efficiency, a minor negative step reward is given every time step.
-To encourage task completion, there is a positive reward as long as some vehicle passes the intersection, and a large positive reward will be given when all vehicles pass the intersection.
+For our high-dimensional RL problem, a look-up table is adopted as the reward function, which is much easier to design compared with a continuous function.
+The reward function is designed under consideration of safety, efficiency and task completion.
+First of all, the task is designed in an episodic manner, in which a bad terminal state and a good terminal state are given, i.e., collision and all vehicles passing the intersection.
+In order to learn a safe policy, when the system reaches the bad terminal state (collision), we set up a large negative reward to discourage its presence.
+In order to improve traffic efficiency, we set a small negative reward at each step to drive the system to the good terminal state quickly.
+To encourage task completion, we set a positive reward as long as some vehicle passes the intersection and a large positive reward when the good terminal state is reached (all vehicles passing the intersection).
 All reward settings are listed in Table \ref{reward}.